wso2/docs-is/en/docs/guides/identity-federation/apple.md

 ## Prerequisites
-Before adding Apple as a federated authenticator on the WSO2 Identity server, you need to register an application on the Apple Developer Portal and make sure you obtain the following:
+Before adding Apple as a federated authenticator on the WSO2 Identity Server, you need to register an application on the Apple Developer Portal and make sure you obtain the following:

 - **Client ID**: This identifies the requests sent from WSO2 Identity Server to the application.
 - **Client Secret**: This authenticates the requests sent from WSO2 Identity Server to the application.